neuropoly/totalspineseg/README.md

 totalspineseg localizers localizers_output

 # Run model on main images using localizer output
-totalspineseg images output --localizers-dir localizers_output/step2_output --suffix _T2w --localizers-suffix _T1w
+totalspineseg images output --loc localizers_output/step2_output --suffix _T2w --loc-suffix _T1w
 ```

-- `--localizers-dir`: Specifies the path to the localizer output
+- `--loc`: Specifies the path to the localizer output
 - `--suffix`: Suffix for the main images (e.g., "_T2w")
-- `--localizers-suffix`: Suffix for the localizer images (e.g., "_T1w")
+- `--loc-suffix`: Suffix for the localizer images (e.g., "_T1w")

-Note: If the localizer and main image files have the same names (without suffixes), you can omit the `--suffix` and `--localizers-suffix` arguments.
+Note: If the localizer and main image files have the same names (without suffixes), you can omit the `--suffix` and `--loc-suffix` arguments.

 ## Results